Back to blog

 Legislation28.4.2026 5 min

-The 2026 updates to the collective bargaining agreement for the cleaning/facility services industry affect evening, weekend, and public holiday allowances, as well as travel reimbursements.
-Here's how to prepare practically.
+Updates to the property services collective agreement 2026 affect evening, weekend, and public holiday pay as well as travel compensation.
+Here’s how to prepare practically.

-The 2026 contract period for the cleaning/facility services industry's collective bargaining agreement brought changes that cannot be managed with just an update to the pay scale.
-The structure of allowances, public holiday compensations, and travel reimbursement mileage limits have been clarified in a way that affects how shifts should be planned and how time reports must be compiled for payroll.
+The contract period of the property services collective agreement 2026 brought changes that cannot be handled with just an update of the pay table.
+The structure of bonuses, public holiday compensation, and travel expense mileage limits were specified in a way that affects how shifts should be planned and how time reports need to be compiled for payroll.

-• The calculation basis for evening and Saturday allowances was clarified — in many operations management systems, the automatic allocation of allowances needs to be checked.
+• The calculation basis for evening and Saturday bonuses was refined — in several management systems, the automatic allocation of bonuses needs to be checked.

-• The mileage limit for travel reimbursement was changed — the first kilometers are reimbursed at a different rate than the portion over 50 km.
+• The mileage limit for travel compensation was modified — the first kilometers are reimbursed at a different rate than the portion over 50 km.

 Why this is critical specifically in the cleaning industry

-In the cleaning industry, allowances typically account for 12–18% of an employee's total pay.
-When the calculation basis for allowances changes, an error in one collective agreement rule can mean either underpayment (subsequent claims and adjustments) or overpayment (direct margin cut).
-In either case, it often takes 2–3 pay periods before the error is revealed in the monthly report.
+In the cleaning industry, the share of bonuses in an employee's total pay is typically 12–18%.
+When the calculation basis for bonuses changes, an error in one collective agreement rule can mean either underpayment (afterwards claims and correction batches) or overpayment (direct margin cut).
+In either case, noticing the error often takes 2–3 pay periods before it appears in the monthly report.

-Manual transfer of hours to Excel is the biggest risk here.
-If hours are logged directly at the project site via mobile and the collective agreement rules are parameters in the system, the number of errors drops to nearly zero.
+Manual hour transfers to Excel pose the biggest risk here.
+If hours are logged directly on-site via mobile and the collective agreement rules are set as parameters in the system, the number of errors drops to almost zero.

-Checklist for the start of the pay period
+Checklist for the beginning of the pay period

-• All new collective agreement percentage rates have been entered into the payroll bases before the first pay day of the period.
+• All new collective agreement percentages are incorporated into payroll bases before the first pay day of the period.

-• The 6-week hour tracking for public holiday entitlement runs automatically — no manual checks.
+• Public holiday rights tracking of 6 weeks runs automatically — no manual checks.

-• The supervisor approves hours at least 24 hours before payroll processing, leaving time for corrections.
+• The supervisor approves the hours at least 24 hours before payroll processing to allow time for corrections.

-• Annual leave accrual updates automatically according to the new collective agreement, not manually once a year.
+• Annual leave accrual automatically updates according to the new collective agreement, not by hand once a year.

-When the collective agreement is in the system, management can focus on clients
+Once the collective agreement is in the system, management can focus on the clients.

-Good operations management keeps collective agreement rules as parameters, not in code.
-Then one person can update changes in 30 minutes, and the entire company calculates correctly immediately.
+Good operation management keeps collective agreement rules as parameters, not in code.
+Then one person can update the changes in 30 minutes, and the whole company calculates correctly at the same time.
 Without this, each pay period requires hours from the supervisor in Excel — time that is directly taken away from sales and client visits.

 In a 30-minute remote demo we walk through your cleaning company’s processes.